Last Updated: August 18, 2024

 Early Life

-Heinz Alfred Kissinger was born on May 27th of 1923 in Furth, Bavaria (in what was then the Weimar Republic of Germany).
+Henry Kissinger was born Heinz Alfred Kissinger on May 27, 1923, in Furth, Bavaria (in what was then the Weimar Republic of Germany).
 Raised alongside one brother by middle-class parents, Heinz became obsessed with soccer at an early age.
-He became quite skilled, and at one point gained a spot on the youth team of SpVgg Furth, one of Germany's best clubs during that era.
+He became quite skilled and, at one point, gained a spot on the youth team of SpVgg Furth, one of Germany's best clubs during that era.
 This sparked a lifelong adoration of the club for Kissinger.

 When Heinz was 15, he emigrated to the United States with his family to escape rising antisemitism in Germany.
 Not long before, the Nazis had instigated Kristallnacht, or "the night of the broken glass," which was a violent protest against Jews in Germany.
 Heinz adopted the Americanized name of Henry after arriving in New York City and attended high school for one year before joining the workforce as a factory worker.
 He continued his high school education with night courses and studied accounting at college after graduating.